Farmers get a bad rap.

 And when it comes to efficiency they make code writers look like amateurs.

 Back in 1862, 90 percent of Americans were farmers.
 By 1870, that number had dwindled down to 47.7 percent.
 It was at 30 percent in 1920.

 Today, just 2 percent of Americans live on honest-to-goodness farms.

 But the real impressive figure is production.
-The American Farm Bureau Federation notes that farmers today are producing 262 percent more food today with 2 percent less input in the form of labor, seeds, feed, fertilizer and such than they were decades ago.
+The American Farm Bureau Federation notes that farmers today are producing 262 percent more food today with 2 percent less input in the form of labor, seeds, feed, fertilizer and such than they did in 1950.

-So the next time you dis farmers remember you are doing so on a full stomach with more money in your pocket to burn because of them.
+So the next time you diss farmers remember you are doing so on a full stomach with more money in your pocket to burn because of them.

-This column is the opinion of Dennis Wyatt, and does not necessarily represent the opinion of The Ceres Courier or Morris Newspaper Corp. of CA.
+This column is the opinion of Dennis Wyatt and does not necessarily represent the opinion of Morris Newspaper Corp. of CA.